EventStore/documentation/docs/cloud/provision/README.md

 You will get the monthly price for the selected cluster size down below in the form.

-Finally, when you click on `Create cluster`, the provisioning process starts and you will get a new cluster available after a few minutes.
+Finally, when you click on `Create cluster`, the provisioning process starts, and you will get a new cluster available after a few minutes.

 ### Network peering